SeldonIO/seldonio.github.com/pluggable-prediction-algorithms.md

 ## Offline Model<a name="offline-model"></a>

 You can utilize any method to create the offline model.
 You can use the seldon '''/events''' endpoints in the [REST](api-oauth.html#events) and [javascript](api-javascript.html#events) APIs to inject the events.
+Some examples of creating models with Vowlpal Wabbit and XGBoost are [provided](offline-prediction-models.html).